IIIF/cookbook-recipes/recipe/0079-annotations-for-captions/v4/recipe.md

 The `AnnotationPage` contains one annotation per individual caption entry, and these are provided as `supplementing` annotations on the Canvas that contains the video file.
 The references to the canvas uses Media Fragment URIs with a begin time and an end time.
 The annotations also contain the `provides` property with the value `closedCaptions` to inform the IIIF viewer that these annotations are representing captions.
 The language of the captions is expressed with a `language` property containing a [BCP 47](https://tools.ietf.org/html/bcp47) language code as specified by the Presentation API 4.0.

+Notes:
-Note: This recipe may also be applied for subtitles.
++ This recipe may also be applied for subtitles.
 In such cases, the `provides` property of the annotations must have the value `subtitles`.
++ This recipe only exists for IIIF Presentation API v4.

 {% include manifest_links.html viewers="Clover, Ramp, Aviary, Theseus" manifest="v4/manifest.json" %}